Ashdod (ancient city): Egyptian period

+Babylonian period

 The city absorbed another blow in 605 BCE, when Nebuchadnezzar of Babylonia conquered it.
 Under Babylonian rule it was a province.

+Classical Age

+Persian period

 In 539 BCE the city was rebuilt by the Persians.

 Hellenistic period

 In 332 BCE the city was conquered in the wars of Alexander the Great.

 During the Hellenistic period through to the late medieval period, the city was known to the Greeks as Αzotus (Άζωτος) or Azotus Mesogaios (literally "inland Azotus").
 It was also known as Hippinos (literally "of the horsemen"), to the Romans.

 Despite its location four miles (6 km) from the coast, Ptolemy (c.
 90 – c.
 168 CE) described the Hellenized city as a maritime city, as did Josephus in Antiquities.
 Josephus also describes Ashdod as "in the inland parts".
 This curious contradiction may refer to Ashdod's control of a separate harbor, called "Azotus Paralios", or Ashdod-on-the-Sea (παράλιος - "paralios", Greek for "on the coast").

 Azotus prospered until the Maccabean Revolt, during which Judas Maccabeus took the city and "laid it waste".
 His brother Jonathan Maccabaeus conquered it again in 147 BCE and destroyed the temple of Dagon associated with a Biblical story about the Philistine captivity of the Ark.
 During the rule of Alexander Jannaeus, Ashdod was part of his territory.
 The succession wars between Hyrcanus II and Aristobulus II wreaked destruction on Azotus.